Covid 19 coronavirus: New Zealand Rugby to lay off half their staff

-Last week New Zealand Rugby announced a seven and a half million dollar loss for 2019 and forecast a $120 million decline in revenue for the current financial year.
+Last week New Zealand Rugby announced a $7.5 million loss for 2019 and forecast a $120 million decline in revenue for the current financial year.

-This morning, Radio New Zealand have reported that staff have been told 50 percent of the 180 full time jobs at the organisation will be made redundant and that others will have to reapply for their roles.
+This morning, Radio New Zealand has reported that staff have been told half of the 180 fulltime jobs at the organisation will be axed and that others will have to reapply for their roles.

 "We're working through consultation with our people at the moment on that and it's obviously a challenging time for rugby so we are taking all steps to make sure we communicate directly with our staff," said chief executive Mark Robinson.